 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The consumer confidence index released by Statistics Denmark toppled to 2.9 points in December from 4.3 points in November, the lowest level since December 2016.
+The consumer confidence index released by Statistics Denmark ticked down to 5.8 points in June from 5.9 points in May.

 June 11, 2019

 According to Statistics Denmark, consumer prices decreased 0.1% in May over the month prior, down from the 0.3% rise registered in April.

 The economy grew a downwardly revised 0.2% in seasonally-adjusted quarterly terms in the first quarter of 2019 (previously reported: +0.3% quarter-on-quarter), according to the latest national accounts data which were released by Statistics Denmark on 29 May.